Theocrat/json-maker/README.md

   [x] Toolbox with interface buttons, which helpful images [X] Text area for displaying the output JSON
+  [X] Large interactive region for placing and connecting components on [X] Functionality: Components created when interface buttons are pressed.
+  [X] Components thus created can be placed in the interactive region [X] Components thus created are linked by visible lines to parent components.
   [.]
-Large interactive region for placing and connecting components on [ ] Functionality: Components created when interface buttons are pressed.
-  [ ] Components thus created can be placed in the interactive region [ ] Components thus created are linked by visible lines to parent components.
-  [ ] Those components are interactive, response to clicks, allow changing their values and keys [ ] Components are of different types, depending on datatype [ ] Components, once placed, can be dragged and rearranged [ ] Components, once placed, can be deleted
+Those components are interactive, response to clicks, allow changing their values and keys [ ] Those components carry text detailing whats in them [X] Components are of different types, depending on datatype [ ] Components, once placed, can be dragged and rearranged [ ] Components, once placed, can be deleted
-  [ ] Real-time appearance of JSON code in textarea as components are placed or deleted [ ] Graph so generated is remembered using `localStorage` or equivalent and is not lost upon refreshing [ ] Graph so generated can be exported, and then imported - by exporting or importing a field in `localStorage` etc.
+  [X] Real-time appearance of JSON code in textarea as components are placed or deleted [ ] Graph so generated is remembered using `localStorage` or equivalent and is not lost upon refreshing [ ] Graph so generated can be exported, and then imported - by exporting or importing a field in `localStorage` etc.
 ```